 The Jesuits opened the predecessor of present Marquette High School, a grammar and high school at St. Gaul’s in Wisconsin, in 1857.
 Marquette College opened in 1881 in Milwaukee, and became Marquette University in 1907.
 In the late 1870’s the Bishop of Omaha, Nebraska invited Jesuits to staff the newly-formed Creighton College, which would later become Creighton University.

-The Wisconsin Province separated from Missouri in 1955.
-The current Wisconsin Province consists of the Midwestern States of Iowa, Minnesota, Nebraska, North and South Dakota, as well as Wisconsin.
-The Wisconsin Province also continues to maintains missions in Korea, Kenya, and Uganda.
+The Wisconsin Province was formed out of the Missouri Province in 1955, creating two independent provinces.
+The Wisconsin Province consisted of the Midwestern States of Iowa, Minnesota, Nebraska, North and South Dakota, as well as Wisconsin, and maintained missions in Korea, Kenya, and Uganda.
+Reconfiguration of the American provinces led to the joining of the Wisconsin Province and the Chicago-Detroit Province on June 5 2017, as the USA Midwest Province.

 The Wisconsin Province Archive is arranged in seven record groups: